learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Add the ability for embedded SVG to inherit `fill` and `stroke` from the CSS `color` property.'
       - name: '`.image-replacement`, `.ir`'
         details:
-          - 'Adds a class, and a shorter version, that will hide all the text inside an element and allow only the `background-image` to show.'
+          - 'Add a class, and a shorter version, that will hide all the text inside an element and allow only the `background-image` to show.'

   - title: 'List group'
     note: 'These classes are brute force and not responsive, if you use list-group-inline, the list will always be inline.'